thenativeweb/node-cqrs-domain/README.md

 ## Command
 Collect all needed infos from aggregate to generate your event(s).

-Move checks out of here, the correct places are "business rules" or "pre-conditions"!
+Move checks out of here, the correct places are "business rules", "pre-conditions" or "pre-load consitions"!

 Do NOT manipulate the aggregate here!